-- M Consumer products if they are not used more frequently than a consumer would use them at home. - м Any fuel in a motor vehicle. - M Containers which are removed from a larger, properly labeled container, are only used by the employee who performs the removal, and are used up by that employee during his or her workshift. - м Process containers.
-These containers include: - a) containers whose contents are changed at least once per shift; - b) test tubes, beakers, flasks or other containers which are regularly used and reused for different substances: - c) containers of ten gallons or less into which a worker has poured a substance from a labeled container and which is used by the employee who performed the transfer; or - d) containers on which labels would be obscured by heat, spillage, or other factors. - м Typewriter correction fluid. - M Products which are the personal property of and are for the personal use of an employee. - M Containers of bottled water intended for drinking purposes, drinking fountains, sinks, toilets, showers, safety showers, eye washes, soap dispensing units in bathrooms, fire hydrants, fire hose racks, sprinkler heads, and fire extinguishers. - M Sand bags and buckets, MSA Air Pak Respirators, portable grease guns, electrodes, biological organisms, tobacco products, wood products, and food and food additives intended for human or animal consumption also are exempted from labeling. - M Substances which are an integral part of a facility structure or furnishings.
+- M Consumer products if they are not used more frequently than a consumer would use them at home. - м Any fuel in a motor vehicle. - M Containers which are removed from a larger, properly labeled container, are only used by the employee who performs the removal, and are used up by that employee during his or her workshift. - M Process containers.
+These containers include: - a) containers whose contents are changed at least once per shift; - b) test tubes, beakers, flasks, or other containers which are regularly used and reused for different substances: - c) containers of ten gallons or less into which a worker has poured a substance from a labeled container and which is used by the employee who performed the transfer; AND - d) containers on which labels would be obscured by heat, spillage, or other factors. - M Typewriter correction fluid. - M Products which are the personal property and are for the personal use of an employee. - M Containers of bottled water intended for drinking purposes, drinking fountains, sinks, toilets, showers, safety showers, eye washes, soap dispensing units in bathrooms, fire hydrants, fire hose racks, sprinkler heads, and fire extinguishers. - M Sand bags and buckets, MSA Air Pak Respirators, portable grease guns, electrodes, biological organisms, tobacco products, wood products, and food and food additives intended for human or animal consumption also are exempted from labeling.